 WhatsApp is one of the best messaging services you can use.
 It’s been around for more than 10 years, and people all around the world use it every day.
 Unfortunately, WhatsApp’s popularity makes it a prime target for attackers.
-That’s exactly what’s happening right now as a current WhatsApp hack is putting users’ accounts at risk.
+If you’ve fallen victim to a WhatsApp hack or know someone who has, here’s how to protect your information.

 What is the WhatsApp hack?

 Bad actors have been stealing WhatsApp accounts through what’s called social hacking.
 This is when attackers use already hijacked Facebook, Instagram, Telegram, etc. accounts to contact victims, posing as their friends or family.